How to Watch the WNBA on Sunday: TV Channel, Game Times and Odds

 Players to Watch

-The Aces go on the road to face the Fever on Sunday at 4:00 PM ET.
+The Sparks look to pull off a road win at the Lynx on Sunday at 7:00 PM ET.

 How to Watch